ExaWorks/psij-python/CONTRIBUTING.md

   PR ("close the door when you leave"), unless a merge bot is configured for the repository, in which case the PR should be left for the bot to merge.
 - Maintainers should not merge their own patches except in exceptional cases.

+## Code Style

+All code should conform to [PEP8](https://www.python.org/dev/peps/pep-0008/).
+This compliance can be checked with `make stylecheck` or `make checks` and be automatically achieved by running `make style`, which runs `autopep8` under-the-hood.
+PEP8 compliance is also verified as part of the CI by `flake8`.